owlbarn/tutorial/chapters/signal.md

 let filter = gaussian_kernel 3.
 ```

-Computing the correlation between filter and the input data as before, we get a better smoothed curve in [@fig:signal:goog_gauss].
+Computing the correlation between filter and the input data as before, we get a better smoothed curve in the figure below.

 ![Smoothed stock price of Google with Gaussian filtering](../images/signal/plot_goog_gauss.png "goog_gauss.png")